Mohammad Reza Pahlavi: Ascension to the Sun throne

 A general amnesty was issued two days after Mohammad Reza's accession to the throne on 19 September 1941.
 All political personalities who had suffered disgrace during his father's reign were rehabilitated, and the forced unveiling policy inaugurated by his father in 1935 was overturned.
 Despite the young king's enlightened decisions, the British minister in Tehran reported to London that "the young Shah received a fairly spontaneous welcome on his first public experience, possibly rather [due] to relief at the disappearance of his father than to public affection for himself".
 During his early days as Shah, Mohammad Reza lacked self-confidence and spent most of his time with Perron writing poetry in French.

-In 1942, Mohammad Reza met Wendell Willkie, the Republican candidate for the U.S. presidency in the 1940 election who was now on a world tour to promote his "one world" policy.
+In 1942, Mohammad Reza met Wendell Willkie, the Republican candidate for the US presidency in the 1940 election who was now on a world tour to promote his "one world" policy.
 Willkie took the Shah flying for the first time.
 The prime minister, Ahmad Qavam, had advised the Shah against flying with Willkie, saying he had never met a man with a worse flatulence problem, but the Shah took his chances.
 Mohammad Reza told Willkie that when he was flying that he "wanted to stay up indefinitely".
 Enjoying flight, Mohammad Reza hired the American pilot Dick Collbarn to teach him how to fly.
 Upon arriving at the Marble Palace, Collbarn noted that "the Shah must have twenty-five custom-built cars ...
 Buicks, Cadillacs, six Rolls-Royces, a Mercedes".
 During the Tehran Conference with the Allied forces in 1943, the Shah was humiliated when he met Joseph Stalin, who visited him in the Marble Palace but did not allow the Shah's bodyguards to be present, with the Red Army alone guarding them.

-Opinion of his father's rule
+Relationship with exiled father

-Despite his public professions of admiration in later years, Mohammad Reza had serious misgivings about not only the coarse and roughshod political means adopted by his father, but also his unsophisticated approach to affairs of state.
+Despite his public professions of admiration in later years, the Shah had serious misgivings about not only the coarse and roughshod political means adopted by his father, but also his unsophisticated approach to affairs of state.
 The young Shah possessed a decidedly more refined temperament, and amongst the unsavory developments that "would haunt him when he was king" were the political disgrace brought by his father on Teymourtash, the dismissal of Foroughi by the mid-1930s, and Ali Akbar Davar's suicide in 1937.
 An even more significant decision that cast a long shadow was the disastrous and one-sided agreement his father had negotiated with the Anglo-Persian Oil Company (APOC) in 1933, one which compromised the country's ability to receive more favourable returns from oil extracted from the country.